 Banilla Nutella Frozen Yogurt Pops

-- In a small bowl, combine two of the containers of Greek yogurt and the mashed banana, and stir until thoroughly incorporated.
+- In a small bowl, combine 2 cups (or two of the containers) of Greek yogurt and the mashed banana, and stir until thoroughly incorporated.

-- In a small bowl, combine the remaining two containers of Greek yogurt and the chocolate hazelnut spread, and stir until thoroughly incorporated.
+- In a small bowl, combine the remaining Greek yogurt and the chocolate hazelnut spread, and stir until thoroughly incorporated.